US targets Chinese, Russian entities funding North Korea's nukes

 "The Trump administration is sending a message to the Russian leadership to curb its activities with North Korea by targeting Russian companies and individuals for facilitating North Korea's proliferation activities and purchase of commodities subject to US sanctions," he said.
 "This is the second action against Russia following the sanctions in early June for similar activities."

+"It's a pressure campaign that has a knob on it," Tillerson told State Department employees at the time.
+"I'd say we're at about dial setting five or six right now."

+The US has tried to turn up the heat with sanctions and tough talk in recent months amid escalating tensions with Pyongyang over its rapidly developing missile program.

-However, Pyongyang has weathered years of sanctions, and attempts to cut off its revenue streams have proven to be similar to a game of international whack-a-mole.
+However, Pyongyang has weathered years of sanctions in its quest for a nuclear weapon capable of reaching the US, and attempts to cut off its revenue streams have proven to be similar to a game of international whack-a-mole.

 "This is a regime that's really good at finding new, creative illicit ways to earn hard currency, and sometimes that's coming up with new activities and sometimes it's a matter of shifting geographic locations of those activities," Sheena Greitens, a professor at the University of Missouri who has been studying North Korea's illicit financial activities for the last 10 to 15 years, told CNN last month.